Calcium pump

 Calcium pumps are a family of ion transporters found in the cell membrane of all animal cells.
 They are responsible for the active transport of calcium out of the cell for the maintenance of the steep Ca2+ electrochemical gradient across the cell membrane.
 Calcium pumps play a crucial role in proper cell signalling by keeping the intracellular calcium concentration roughly 10,000 times lower than the extracellular concentration.
-Failure to do so is one cause of muscle cramps.
+Essentially, calcium pumps use energy to transport calcium across cell membranes, which allows the body to perform tasks that would otherwise be difficult to perform.
+Failure for the body to transport sufficient amounts of calcium is one cause of muscle cramps.

-The plasma membrane Ca2+ ATPase and the sodium-calcium exchanger are together the main regulators of intracellular Ca2+ concentrations.
+The plasma membrane Ca2+ ATPase and the sodium-calcium exchanger are together the main regulators of cytoplasmic Ca2+ concentrations.

 Biological role

 Ca2+ has many important roles as an intracellular messenger.
 The release of a large amount of free Ca2+ can trigger a fertilized egg to develop, skeletal muscle cells to contract, secretion by secretory cells and interactions with Ca2+ -responsive proteins like calmodulin.
 To maintain low concentrations of free Ca2+ in the cytosol, cells use membrane pumps like calcium ATPase found in the membranes of sarcoplasmic reticulum of skeletal muscle.
 These pumps are needed to provide the steep electrochemical gradient that allows Ca2+ to rush into the cytosol when a stimulus signal opens the Ca2+ channels in the membrane.
 The pumps are also necessary to actively pump the Ca2+ back out of the cytoplasm and return the cell to its pre-signal state.